-Brevia Not-For-Profit (NFP), a dedicated division of Brevia Consulting, has a strong track record of supporting trade associations, professional bodies and charities.
+Brevia Not-For-Profit (NFP), a dedicated division of Brevia Consulting, has a strong track record of providing public affairs and public relations support to trade associations, professional bodies and charities.

 WORK WITH US

 Brevia delivers tailored support to businesses operating in the not-for-profit sector.
 Our three-stop process offers a straightforward approach to delivering crucial intelligence, strategic advice and stakeholder engagement